trulia/hologram/README.md

 aspects of the this documentation block (more on that in the next section).
 The second part is simply markdown as defined by Redcarpet.

 Notice the use of `html_example`.
 This tells the markdown renderer that it should treat the example as...well...html.
 If your project uses [haml](http://haml.info/) you can also use `haml_example`.
 In that case the output will be html for the example and the code block will show the haml used to generate the html.
-For components that require [javascript](https://www.destroyallsoftware.com/talks/wat) you can use `js_example` for your js.
-In addtion to outputing the js in a `<code>` block it will also wrap it in a `<script>` tag for execution.
+For components that require [javascript](https://www.destroyallsoftware.com/talks/wat) you can use `js_example` for your javascript.
+In addition to outputing the javascript in a `<code>` block it will also wrap it in a `<script>` tag for execution.

 ####Document YAML section
-The yaml in the doc block can have any key value pair you deem important but it specifically looks for the following keys:
+The yaml in the documention block can have any key value pair you deem important but it specifically looks for the following keys:

 * **title**: The title to display in the documents